 For safety reasons, children are expected to go directly home after the 3:30 p.m. dismissal.
-The exception to this will be when children have been directed by parents to go to relatives or neighbors.
+The exception to this will be when parents have directed children to go to relatives or neighbors.
 On days when students attend school in the a.m. only, dismissal is at 12:00 p.m.
 (Noon).
 Bussed students must ride their assigned buses to and from school.
 Parents or other adults picking students up at the end of the day are asked to wait outside the door closest to where their child exits.
 Please do not enter the school building until after the bell rings.